kyma-project/kyma/tools/load-test/README.md

 **slackEndpoint** |`-`| A webhook slack url.
 **slackClientToken** |`-`|  A token which will be part of the **slackEndpoint**.
 **slackClientChannelId** |`#channelId`| ID of the Slach channel.
 **loadTestExecutionTimeout** |`30`| time in which the test will timeout an finishing its execution.
-All the related metrics to be send to the Slack channel are collected after the timeout.
+All the related metrics to be sent to the Slack channel are collected after the timeout.

-Run the **load test** either is a cluster or a local Minikube will need to set the above parameters for the install of the helm chart.
-However in a cluster it is advisable to have environment variables as it shown above.
+To run the **load test** either in a cluster or a local Minikube you will need to set the above parameters for the installation of the helm chart.
+However in a cluster it is advisable to have environment variables as it is shown above.

 ## Development

 - **load-test/k8syaml**  contains all the kubernetes resources needed to deploy the function.

 - **main.go** All the logic of the **load test** can be found in this file.
-It can be build as a follow:
+It can be built as a follows:

  `CGO_ENABLED=0 go build -o ./bin/app`

 - **load-test/Dockerfile** Needed to build the docker image.
-The image can be build as a follow:
+The image can be built as a follows:

 `docker build -t load-test .`